grafana/grafana/docs/sources/alerting/fundamentals/notifications/alertmanager.md

 - **External Alertmanager** can receive all your Grafana, Loki, Mimir, and Prometheus alerts.
 External Alertmanagers can be configured and administered from within Grafana itself.

-Here are two examples of when you may want to [add your own external alertmanager][configure-alertmanager] and send your alerts there instead of the Grafana Alertmanager:
+Here are two examples of when you may want to [add your own external Alertmanager][configure-alertmanager] and send your alerts there instead of the Grafana Alertmanager:

 1. You may already have Alertmanagers on-premises in your own Cloud infrastructure that you have set up and still want to use, because you have other alert generators, such as Prometheus.